could never decide on a career. His father always told him “one

 Canada for her husband's work.
 She is currently working on a book

 based on her experiences and reflections on homeschooling.
-Her article
+Her articles

-business.
-In 2008, California’s economy took a turn and she decided
+and non-profits.
+In 2008, California’s economy took a turn and

-to “be the change” instead of a victim.
-She and her then nine-year-old
+she decided to “be the change” instead of a victim.
+She and her

-is an unschooling veteran and the author of two books: Just 'Til
+is a homeschooling veteran and the author of two books: Just 'Til

 I Finish This Chapter and Tips and Tricks for Homeschooling